Cashew Nut Roast with a Choice of Two Stuffings & Red Wine Gravy

 4. Make the roast.
 Mix the yeast extract into the hot water (alternatively you could use any stock you like) and add this to the leek and celery.

-5. Stir in the soya flour, nuts, herbs, breadcrumbs and salt and pepper and mix well.
-Allow to cool slightly while you grease a loaf tin.
+5. Stir in the flax 'egg', nuts, herbs, breadcrumbs and salt and pepper and mix well.
+Let the mixture cool slightly while you grease a loaf tin.

-6. Place half the nut roast mixture in the tin and press down well - then add the mushroom and garlic stuffing (pressing down well again) and place the rest of the nut roast mixture on top.
+6. To make a big roast: place half the nut roast mixture in the tin and press down well - then add the mushroom and garlic stuffing (pressing down well again) and place the rest of the nut roast mixture on top.
 Bake in the oven for about 40 minutes and allow to sit for a few minutes, covered.
 Turn it carefully out of the tin and slice.
+If making individual roasts, divide it into 6-8 portions.
+Place each portion in a well-greased non-stick large muffin hole or muffin case.
+Bake for 25-30 minutes, use a cocktail stick or sharp knife to check they are cooked through and hot in the middle and return to oven if not.
+If they're not quite cooked in the centre but are getting brown on the top,cover with foil or baking parchment for the remainder of cooking time.

 7. While the roast is baking, make the gravy.
 In a small bowl, mix miso and hot water and mix well.
 Set aside.